diegolealco/PrivateNotes/README.md

 ## Key Features

-- **Privacy-first**: Your data is fully encrypted using AES-GCM 256-bit encryption, ensuring complete security.
+- **Privacy-first**: Your data is fully encrypted using AES-GCM 256-bit encryption.
 - **Secure Note-Taking**: Keep your thoughts and ideas private with local storage and no cloud reliance.
 - **Rich Formatting**: Use markdown and syntax highlighting for well-structured and beautiful notes.
 - **Backlinks**: Create relationships between notes to mimic your natural thought process.
 - **Powerful Node Graph**: Visualise your ideas and their connections in an intuitive, interactive graph view.
-- **Cross-Platform**: Available on macOS, Windows, and Linux, so you can work wherever you need.
+- **Cross-Platform**: Available on macOS, Windows, and Linux.
 - **Customisable Themes**: Personalise your workspace with a selection of pre-made themes.
 - **Offline Access**: Work without an internet connection, keeping your data on your device.
-- **Lightweight Design**: Exocortex is efficient and fast, avoiding unnecessary bloat.
 - **Regular Updates**: Continuous improvements and new features keep Exocortex evolving to meet your needs.

 ## **Who is Exocortex For?**